temp-remember-to-delete/docker-hy.github.io/data/part-2/section-2.md

   I'm 1ae20cd990f7
 ```

 In a server environment you'd often have a load balancer in-front of the service.
-For local environment (or a single server) one good solution is to use <https://github.com/jwilder/nginx-proxy> that configures nginx from docker daemon as containers are started and stopped.
+For local environment (or a single server) one good solution is to use <https://github.com/jwilder/nginx-proxy> that configures nginx from podman daemon as containers are started and stopped.

 Let's add the proxy to our compose file and remove the port bindings from the whoami service.
-We'll mount our `docker.sock` inside of the container in `:ro` read-only mode.
+We'll mount our `podman.sock` inside of the container in `:ro` read-only mode.

 ```yaml
 version: "3.8"